Insprill/custom-join-messages/docs/writing-messages/formatting.rst

 ==========

 CJM offers the unique ability to choose which formatter you'd like to use for formatting messages.
+The formatter you want to use must be set in the :ref:`config.yml`.
 It currently has three options:

 * MineDown_